RickyDane/CoDriver/README.md

 - Create folder with F7
 - Dual-Pane view
   - Search for files with F8
-  - Ctrl + F for quicksearch in current directory
   - Copy current selected element to other pane with F5
 - Drag and drop files into the explorer to copy them into the current directory